terminusdb/terminusdb/README.md

 ## Documentation

-Check out our documentation site for more information: [TerminusDB documentation](https://terminusdb.com/docs/terminusdb/) website.
+Check out our documentation site for more information: [TerminusDB documentation](https://terminusdb.com/docs/) website.

 We are working hard to improve our docs - if you see an issue, please open an issue in the [documentation repo](https://github.com/terminusdb/terminusdb-docs).

 White paper on our [delta-encoding approach](https://github.com/terminusdb/terminusdb/blob/dev/docs/whitepaper/terminusdb.pdf) to data mangement.

+Check the [Python Client](https://pypi.org/project/terminusdb-client/) 🐍.
+Or the [JavaScript Client](https://github.com/terminusdb/terminusdb-client) 🌐.

+WOQL is a powerful query language which allows you to concisely express complex patterns over arbitrary data structures.
+What makes it so expressive and easy to use is the [radical simplicity of the core underlying concepts](https://terminusdb.com/blog/the-power-of-web-object-query-language/).

 ## Changes in this Version